robotology-playground/WBI-Toolbox/README.md

 - **torqueBalancingV2/balancingController.mdl**  This is the latest torque based iCub's COM controller.
 The one used for the video in the beginning of this document.

+###### Details on iCub joints ordering in WBI Toolbox
+If you want more information about the serialization of the iCub joints used in the WBI-Toolbox, check [https://github.com/robotology-playground/WBI-Toolbox/wiki/Details-on-iCub-joints-ordering-in-WBI-Toolbox](this wiki page).

 ###### Tested OS
 Linux, Windows, MAC OS X